 Satan’s Whiskers, Cambridge Heath Rd – Classic cocktails, killer hip hop and brilliant interiors.
 I don’t know what more can be said other than do not miss this place on a night out.

-Late Night: if it’s after midnight and you’re not a pumpkin, what have you got to lose?
+If it’s after midnight and you’re not a pumpkin, what have you got to lose?

 Bad Sports, Hackney Rd – This place is busy from the time it starts serving tasty tacos at 4pm.
 But they don’t stop until midnight and the bar downstairs goes til 2am, which means there’s still hope of decent food and drinks late at night for those who lose track of time.
 An increasing rarity in London.